AlphaKeks/how2nvim/why-vim.md

 vim.cmd("echo 'hello, world'")
 ```

-Once again, you can have an entire block if you want to run mulitple commands using Lua's
+Once again, you can have an entire block if you want to run multiple commands using Lua's
 multi-line strings:

 ```lua